pgc-consortium/pgc-consortium.github.io/_publications/2024-10-07-regenpgc-view-semantic-segmentation-of-perennial-groundcover-cropping-systems-to-restore-american-croplands.md

 This current project seeks to develop two deep learning models to detect the boundaries of PGC plots, and then segment and predict important classes of vegetation in PGC field based images taken on a smartphone in ”local sensing” approach.
 These predictions are normalized to a standard ROI and are thus directly comparable across field plots in a trial and across trials.
 Furthermore, a goal of this project is to develop an end-to-end image analysis pipeline, here called ”RegenPGC View” that can take in a series of images, process them, and output the vegetation estimate results in a format accessible to agricultural researchers and farmers.
 Finally, we propose to develop an easy to use web application that ties the image management, pipeline, and data curation in one place.
 We anticipate that these tools will be an asset to the PGC research community, allowing them to get fast, objective data from their research trials, and informing policy and decisions about PGC systems.

+### Funding:
+RegenPGC is supported by the Agriculture and Food Research Initiative Competitive Grant no. 2021-68012-35923 from the USDA National Institute of Food and Agriculture.
+Any opinions, findings, conclusions, or recommendations expressed in this article are those of the authors and do not necessarily reflect the view of the U.S. Department of Agriculture.

 ### Continue reading:
 [RegenPGC View: Semantic Segmentation of Perennial Groundcover Cropping Systems to Restore American Croplands](https://www.regenpgc.org/wp-content/uploads/2024/10/2024-10-07-Bo-Meyering-Thesis.pdf)